TB, law, human rights and gender equality

 Read the full declaration here

-The Commission’s report noted human rights issues that impacted on people with TB, including evidence of stigma, discrimination and punitive public health responses to people with TB, as well as the lack of investment in research and development of new diagnostics and tolerable treatments for TB.
+The Commission’s report noted human rights issues that affected people with TB, including evidence of stigma, discrimination and punitive public health responses to people with TB, as well as the lack of investment in research and development of new diagnostics and tolerable treatments for TB.

 The Task Force aims to protect and promote human rights in pursuit of universal access to TB prevention, diagnosis and treatment through global frameworks and strategies that address the human rights dimensions of TB, and that prioritize: